Transfer Station Manager:

-New Years Day, Independence Day, the Saturday before Labor Day, Thanksgiving Day, and Christmas Day.
+New Years Day, the Saturday before Memorial Day, Independence Day, the Saturday before Labor Day, Thanksgiving Day, and Christmas Day.

 Other unscheduled closings may happen, and if they do we will send an emergency notice on the flash mail.
 You can sign up for this and other town notices by Clicking Here.

 Click here to read the 2021 Recycling Flyer